microsoft/tilecode/language.md

 In the rule for a smash event, the center sprite has been issued a command to move in a particular direction.
 The red dot in an adjacent tile represents a second sprite that the center sprite will collide with.
 This second sprite may be in motion or at rest.

-Common actions that are invoked on a smash event include:
+Common commands that are invoked on a smash event include:
 - **destroy** - in this case, the center sprite usually is "consuming" the second sprite;
 - **stop** - cancel the move command on the center sprite
 - **game over** - end the game.